telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/overview.md

 ## Requirements:

-* The Web Report Designer can be integrated in any ASP.NET Web Application, both under `.NET Framework 4.5.1+` or `.NET Core 2.1+`.
+* The Web Report Designer can be integrated in any ASP.NET Web Application, both under `.NET Framework 4.5.1+` or `.NET 6+`.
 * The following NuGet packages are required:

 	+ Telerik.Reporting